 How to request an item from another library

-Please note: Our ability to borrow and lend physical items is currently limited due to service curtailments at libraries worldwide caused by COVID-19.
+Please note: Requests may take longer to fill due to service curtailments at libraries worldwide caused by COVID-19.

 1. Check Stanford Libraries collections first—we probably have it and can help you find it.

 - SearchWorks Catalog: books, e-books, journals, and media titles (not indexed for articles, chapter or full-text level searching)